erbou-sdsc/go-libtorch-tutorial/README.md

 Before attempting the Go/C++ binding make sure that you are at least able to compile this simple C++ example.

-You have too options.
+You have too options:

 #### CMake

-If you have _cmake_ installed, you can build the sample app as follow:
+If you have _cmake_ installed, you can build the sample app as follows.

+Set _CMAKE_PREFIX_PATH_ in _CMakeLists.txt_ to the home of the libtorch library.

 ```
 cd c++